Edwinwal/Fundraiser/README.md

 #Mail check: Make checks payable to the CIRCLE OF HOPE and send to <cycleofhope2023@gmail.com
 #In person: Drop off donations at our office or during any of our events.

-# How to Volunteer
+# How to Volunteer/Number of volunteers

-#Volunteers are the backbone of our fundraiser.
+#Volunteers are the backbone of our fundraiser and we would need 30 volunteers per opportunity.
 We offer a variety of volunteer opportunities to fit your interests and availability:

 #Event Volunteers: Helps us setup, run, and break down events.
 #Administartive Support: Assists with clerical tasks, outreach, and more.